Brett-Anderson-Software-Solutions/JustFixIt-App-Project/Business Analysis.md

 ## 1. Business environment
 ## 2. Mission, goals, and objectives
 ## 3. Business model
+  * Better planning from the start of each job and throughout the duration of the project until completion, performed by the supervisors.
 ## 4. Information environment
 # 4. Business operational requirements
 ## 1. Business processes